Cameron Park Brain Injury Lawyer

 - Emotional lability with rapid mood swings from euphoria to sadness and anger

-Ultimately, anyone experiencing these symptoms should seek medical care as quickly as possible.
+Ultimately, anyone experiencing these symptoms should seek medical care quickly.
 They may have suffered a severe head injury and require emergent medical attention.
-This could include rapid imaging scans such as a CT scan or an MRI to look for a brain bleed, swelling, or other signs of neurological damage.Treating Neurological Damage
+This could include rapid imaging scans such as a CT or MRI to look for a brain bleed, swelling, or other signs of neurological damage.Treating Neurological Damage

-Once an individual has been diagnosed with a traumatic brain injury, the treatment process can start.
+The treatment process can start once an individual has been diagnosed with a traumatic brain injury.
 There are several different ways that a medical professional may want to treat a head injury, and some of these include the following:

 - Emergency Surgery: Some individuals could require surgery to relieve swelling inside the brain.
 Surgery is typically performed to prevent the brain from herniating, which might result in death.

-- Therapy: After the individual has been stabilized, specialized therapists might be called.
+- Therapy: Specialized therapists might be called after the individual has been stabilized.
 These professionals can help the patient regain lost motor or sensory functions.

 After the treatment process has begun, it will be necessary for the individual and their family to follow up with medical providers once leaving the hospital.
 The prognosis of a traumatic brain injury will vary depending on the severity of the neurological damage.